bfenetworks/bfe/docs/en_us/ABOUT.md

-BFE is an open-source layer 7 load balancer derived from proprietary Baidu Front End.
+BFE is an open-source layer 7 load balancer from proprietary Baidu.

 The BFE documentation is composed of a few major sections: